 It could slow down the overall process of running/testing the samples.

 It could introduce confusion about which laptop contains the required protocol, labware, and/or other experimentation data files

 It would limit our ability to troubleshoot more advanced issues.
 The OT-2 requires a generated key to SSH into and keeping track of the keys would become very confusing.

 Having one dedicated computer per OT-2 simplifies the connection process and mitigates the risk of potential connection problems.

 If using a wired connection, you would need to move the computer around the room, switch cables, and connect to each OT-2 separately.

 The app is optimized to work with one OT-2 at one time, it is clunky, and there are generally unknown bugs that can come up:

 The OT-2s could lose its place in the calibration flow when switching between the different OT-2s.

 Even if your computer has multiple USB ports, there can be weird routing issues that can lead to the inability to connect to the different OT-2s.

-We do understand you might have limited computer resources so if you do want to operate multiple OT-2s with one computer you can:
+We do understand you might have limited computer resources.
+If you do want to operate multiple OT-2s with one computer, you can: